Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Algebra and analysis of tropical Laurent series

-We have now proved that every root $\alpha_{k}$ of $\tropx f(x)$ is isolated, and the previous result suggests that it is interesting to investigate what the behaviour of $\lim_{k\to \pm \infty}\alpha_{k}$ is.
-In addition, Lemma~\ref{lem:isolated} guarantees that the set of indices of the tropical root $T$ is contained in $ \Z$. .
+We have now proved that every tropical root $\alpha_{k}$ of $\tropx f(x)$ is either isolated or an endpoint of the domain.
+In addition, Lemma~\ref{lem:isolated} guarantees that the roots can be indexed as $(\alpha_k)_{k \in T}$ with $T \subseteq \mathbb Z \cup \{ - \infty, +\infty \}$, and $T' \subseteq T$.
+Here, we make the choice that the indices $-\infty$ (resp $+\infty$) is used if and only if the left (resp. right) endpoint is both accumulation point and a tropical roots.
+With this choice, we can assume, without loss of generality, that the roots are sorted and the inherited topology from $\mathbb R$ is respected.
 The nature of $T$ may vary considerably.
 It may be either bounded or unbounded above, and either bounded or unbounded below, depending on whether the sequence of tropical roots is bi-infinite, infinite only on the left, infinite only on the right, or finite.
 For example, if $\tropx f(x)$ is a polynomial, then $T$ is clearly finite.
-The next proposition proves that $\tropx f(x)$ being a (shifted) polynomial is the only possibility for it to have a finite number of tropical roots with finite multiplicities.
+The next proposition proves that if $\tropx f(x)$ has a finite number of roots, then the cardinality of $I$ (the set of indices corresponding to nonzero coefficients) is finite.